Baratti amphora

 given the fact that it had been in the sea for centuries.
 It was later moved to Archaeological Museum of Populonia, where it now resides.

 The amphora is a vase of about 60 cm in height, and 35 cm in diameter.
-It weighs about 7kg and is made of very pure silver, with no trace of gold.
+It weighs about 7 kg and is made of very pure silver, with no trace of gold.
 When in use, it could have contained about 22 liters of liquid.

 Claudio Arras, et al state that the techniques used for the construction of the amphora continue to puzzle modern scholars.

 The surface of the amphora is decorated, with 132 oval medallions, but it is still uncertain how these medallions were placed on the object, given that the amphora has no signs of welding, except between the body of the vase and its bottom.

 The material of the amphora was studied by using non-destructive X-ray fluorescence techniques.

 The shape of the amphora and the depiction of Dionysus and his wife Ariadne on part of the body of the amphora suggest that it was intended for wine.

 But it is not clear if the amphora was built for actual use at banquets or was only intended for decorative or ritual purposes.
 It is also uncertain when the amphora was lost at sea near Tuscany, where it was shipped from and where it was destined for.